kahnu044/wordpress-docker/WebSite/wp-content/plugins/essential-blocks/readme.txt

 Generate engaging content for pages and posts in seconds with the Write With AI feature of Essential Blocks.
 Simply enter a few keywords and submit your prompt.
 Our built‑in AI engine will create rich, high-quality content instantly.

+##✨ READY AI CONTENT FOR RICH TEXT INPUT

+Get AI-generated content in one click for all your rich text input blocks.
+With this global AI feature, you can automatically create, modify, or personalize your text content fields for any Gutenberg block.

-##✨ BLOCK PLUGIN WITH FULL CUSTOMIZATION
+##🧱 BLOCK PLUGIN WITH FULL CUSTOMIZATION

 Each Gutenberg block comes with a bunch of options to control every possible aspect of your website design on the block editor.
 You can design your page with endless customization options using this amazing Gutenberg blocks plugin.